WAMS - Winternitz Abstract Merkle Signature Scheme

 => GenerateKeys(Tools.Crypto.GenerateCryptographicallyRandomBytes(Config.DigestSize - 1));

-public OTSKeyPair GenerateKeys(ReadOnlySpan<byte> seed) {
+public OTSKeyPair GenerateKeys(ReadOnlySpan seed) {

 var enumeratedSeed = new byte[seed.Length + 1];